wp-plugins/spider-event-calendar/readme.txt

 * Possibility to display multiple events for a single day.
 * Possibility to include custom HTML, e.g. images in the event description.
 * The events of the Upcoming events widget, as well as their sequence and number can be customized from widget area.
-* Possibility of displaying/hiding the category legend below the calendar
+* Possibility of displaying/hiding the category legend below the calendar.
+* Possibility of selecting the start day of the week (Monday, Sunday).

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features:

 *   Spider Event Calendar allows you to change the colors of the calendar and fit it to the colors of your website.